LuigiBrosNin/UNI/Master first year/Complex systems and network science.md

 - to compute $2x$, since we double everything and we're in a binary system, the 1 bit shift is a $\times 2$ operation, just like in decimal shifting a number is a $\times 10$ operation.

 ![[Pasted image 20240926150933.png]]
-:LiArrowBigUp: one iteration always "consumes" 1 bit, and knowing this we can study the long term behavior of different numbers through cases:
+:LiArrowBigUp: tent map behavior part 2 one iteration always "consumes" 1 bit, and knowing this we can study the long term behavior of different numbers through cases:
 1. finite rational number ( 0.1000100001 ) -> logistic map at **fixed point**
 2. infinite rational number ( 0.101110111011... ) -> logistic map at **periodic**
 3. irrational number ( 0.0101000011011... ) -> logistic map **chaotic**